oracle-livelabs/apex/nyc-genai-lab/3-configure-oci/3-configure-oci-ocw24.md

     - **Authentication Type**: OCI Native Authentication

     - **OCI User ID**: Enter the OCID of the Oracle Cloud user Account.
-You can find the OCID in the zip folder you downloaded as part os prerequisites.
+You can find the OCID in the zip folder you downloaded as part of prerequisites.
     Your OCI User ID looks similar to **ocid1.user.oc1..aaaaaaaa\*\*\*\*\*\*wj3v23yla**

     - **OCI Private Key**: Open the private key (.pem file) downloaded in the previous task.
 Copy and paste the API Key.